christodoulos/impetus-backend/README.md

 ## Description

-This is the [Digital Twins of Athens](https://atticadt.uwmh.eu/v2) backend application.
+This project started as the [Digital Twins of Athens](https://atticadt.uwmh.eu/v2) backend application.
+The authors will try to evolve it to the central backend facility of several _UWMH_ frontend applications and utilities.

 ## Installation